rpgreview/papersandpaychecks/pnp.md

 The blue-and-yellow macaw is a South American parrot with a blue dorsal region and yellow (or gold) ventral region.
 Whilst in the wild it typically lives in forest and woodlands, it is very common as a companion animal, partially due to their vivid colours and partially due to the ability to mimic sounds and speech.

 Physically, the are are usually around 75cm to 85cm long and weight between 1.0 and 1.5 kilogrammes.
 In breeding they have the same mates for life, nesting almost exclusively on palms.
 The most colourful male will be the most successful in attracting a mate.
 The female lays on average 2-3 eggs which are incubated for 28 days.
 After hatching, the most dominant chick will receive most of the food, with the others dying.
 A chick reaches fledgling stage after approximately 97 days.
+A macaw will typically live 30 to 35 years.

 As a large bird the macaw requires significant space in capativity - 15m at least is recommended.
 They are especially vocal when seeking attention, and their powerful beak serves not only as an aid in climbing, but also in the destruction of chewable items.
 Their diet is a variety of fruits and nuts and other foilage, and will forage for an area of up to 100km in the wild.